Protected Wreck Sites at Risk

 Wrecks are affected by both environmental and human factors.
 Because they are often in remote locations, their management can be challenging and changes to their condition are difficult to predict.

 We regularly audit and assess all designated wreck sites to better understand their condition and vulnerability.
-As a result, there are three wreck sites on the 2020 Register, deemed to be most at risk.

 Historic England is funding ongoing monitoring work and will continue to ensure sites are prevented from becoming at risk.
 This will then allow them to be removed from the Heritage at Risk Register in the future.